shenyaocn/IP-Camera-Bridge/README.md

 # IP Camera Bridge

-A MJPEG video streaming driver for Windows which can make your Windows applications using IP Camera as WebCam.
+A MJPEG video streaming and virtual microphone driver for Windows which can make your Windows applications using IP Camera as WebCam with audio input.
 ![IP Camera Bridge](/Snapshots/main.jpg)

 **IP Camera Bridge requires Win7 (32 bit & 64 bit) and above!**